colinedsall/DE1-SoC-Flasher/README.md

 ## Troubleshooting

 ### "Success!
-Board is running." but nothing happens?
+Board flashed." but nothing happens?
 This is usually a logic reset issue, not a flashing issue.
 * The Cause: The DE1-SoC keys are Active Low (0 = Pressed, 1 = Released).
 If your Verilog says "if(reset)" and you mapped Reset to KEY[0], your design is being held in reset whenever you aren't touching the board.
 * The Fix: Press and hold KEY[0].
 If it starts working, invert your reset logic in Verilog (use !reset).